 Like many others, the first Mike Oldfield record I ever heard was Tubular Bells.
 I didn’t buy the album when it came out as it was released the same year I was born.
 In fact, I didn’t buy it at all.
 Back in the 80’s when CD players were first becoming popular; manufacturers would bundle in free CD’s with a new player.
 One of my five (yes five) freebies was Tubular Bells.
-Initially I had no idea what the album was or that it was so popular.
-When I first played it I was totally bemused by it and rarely listened to it again.
+When I first played it I was totally bemused by it and rarely listened to it again - I was expecting something different.

 It wasn’t until I saw the premier of Tubular Bells II on TV a few years later that I thought this Oldfield guy might actually be quite good.
 I went back to Tubular Bells but still found it a bit too odd and gritty for my taste.
 The sequel however, was a glistening and fluid journey through a magnificent musical landscape.
 I decided to blindly venture into Oldfield’s extensive back catalogue and see what else came up (not something I would recommend without assistance).